SUP Surf Seattle on Freighter Waves

 Learn to surf Seattle on freighter waves generated by fast moving ships.
 Waves can get waist to chest high with rides up to a minute and sessions lasting up to 45 minutes.

 Beginner surfers will learn Sup surfing basics in a safe and friendly environment.
 Experienced surfers will learn new tricks and how to surf downwind boards.

 We discovered these waves in 2002 and have since been honing our ship spotting skills and figuring out the best tides and locations to catch these waves.
 This is a rare opportunity to surf good waves more than 100 miles from the ocean.

 What’s the Difference Between Freighter and Tug Waves?

-Freighter waves originate from large fast moving ships in the shipping lane.
+Freighter waves originate from fast moving ships in the shipping lane.
 As the ships pass, their waves head to shore where we’re waiting.
 Season is Spring to early Fall due to low tides.

 Core Skills You’ll Gain

 - Receive a Freighter Surfing Manual to learn where and when to catch waves on the Sound.

 - Learn how to catch waves, turn, stop, fall safely, get back on and paddle out.